OpenBSDGuy/ffmpeg_openbsd/intel_vaapi_acceleration.md

 ## Using hardware-accelerated scripts

-Once everything is set up and confirmed, you can use scripts like `screencast_openbsd_hw` or `stream_openbsd_hd` to make the most of your hardware acceleration.
+Once everything is set up and confirmed, you can use scripts like `screencast_openbsd_hw` or `stream_openbsd_hw` to make the most of your hardware acceleration.